bcgov/sdpr-cdw-etl-pipelines/chips/chips-src-to-stg/README.md

 Install packages in your virtual environment:
-* Offline (if on the servers): install all packages in requirements.txt using the whl files in the wheels folder: `pip install --no-index --find-links=wheels/ -r requirements.txt`
+* Offline (if on the servers): install all packages in requirements.txt using the whl files in the wheels folder: `python -m pip install --no-index --find-links=wheels/ -r requirements.txt`
 * Online (if on your own machine): `pip install -r requirements.txt`

 ## Managing Libraries